 - Make sure that you understand everything- Although architects will try their best to make themselves understood, they may use some terminology that you’re unfamiliar with.
 Get clarity on any confusion, no matter how small.

-- Get cost estimates for each design- A design may look great but before you set your heart to it, check how much money it will take to build it. this may require a builder being involved in the early stages to acquire solid budgets.
+- Get cost estimates for each design- A design may look great but before you set your heart to it, check how much money it will take to build it.
+This may require a builder being involved in the early stages to acquire solid budgets.

-- Show your architect a lot of pictures- Most of the time, your ideas cannot be communicated through words as you do not know the terminology.
+- Show your architect a lot of pictures- Most of the time, your ideas cannot be communicated through words as you may not know the terminology.
 Show your Architect plenty of pictures of designs so that he or she knows exactly what you want.
 It is important to also show your Architect pictures of what you do not like.
 In this way, they can get in your head and understand your desires.

 - Write everything down- Taking notes at the end of a meeting will ensure that you and your architect are on the same page at all times.